uwsbel/lab-wiki/technical/making-videos.md

     ffmpeg -r 60 -f image2 -s 1920x1080 -i img%04d.png -i chrono_overlay_ll.png -filter_complex "[0:v][1:v] overlay=0:0" -vcodec libx264 -crf 25 -pix_fmt yuv420p anim.mp4

-## Share the video
+## Share the finished product

+### Internal only

-The Animations folder on Box is a good place for most images.
+If the video isn't polished enough for the public, then the Animations folder on Box is a good place for it.

+### External

+For awesome videos that we'd like to share with everyone, the SBEL YouTube channel is a good place for them.
+The username is `uwsbel@gmail.com` and you can contact Colin for access to the password repo.
+You don't need any special settings for the uploaded video, but make sure to add it to any relevant playlists.
+If you're adding a YouTube video, it's probably also a good time to add a news or projects update on the lab website about your work!

 ## Other Resources